-Of course, in the case of proxy servers, no physical parcels are involved (if you’re looking for a technology that not only forwards but also packages and repackages your digital freight for added security, there’s a VPN)!
+Of course, in the case of proxy servers, no physical parcels are involved.
+If you’re looking for a technology that not only forwards but also packages and repackages your digital freight for added security, there’s a VPN!

 Why use a proxy server?

-Control internet usage: this mostly matters to companies or others who set up their own proxies rather than streaming fans.
+This mostly matters to companies or others who set up their own proxies rather than streaming fans.
 If you control the proxy, you can ban some web addresses to keep your kids, employees, or whoever uses the network running through the proxy from going where you don’t want them to go.